auraphp/Aura.Marshal/README.md

 - it will not lazy-load results from a data source
 - it will not read metadata or schemas from the datasource

-Those things are outside the scope of the Aura.Marshal pacakge.
+Those things are outside the scope of the Aura.Marshal package.
 Their absence does provide a great amount of flexibility for power users who write their own hand-tuned SQL and need a way to marshal their result sets into a domain model, especially in legacy codebases.

 Aura.Marshal works by using `Type` objects (which define the entity types in the domain model).
 Each `Type` has a definition indicating its identity field, how to build records and collections, and the relationships to other `Type` objects.
 The `Type` objects are accessed through a type `Manager`.
 You load data into each `Type` in the `Manager`, then you retrieve records and collections from each `Type`.

 Example Schema
 --------------

 For the rest of this narrative, we will assume the existence of the following SQL tables and columns in a naive multiuser blogging system:

 - `authors`: primary key `id`; column `name`
 - `posts`: primary key `id`; columns `author_id`, `title`, and `body`